JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 Properties are translated into functions too.
 The `get_` and `set_` prefix is used to name the getter and the setter functions respectively.
-For example, the readonly property `globalString` from Kotlin is turned into the `get_globalString` function in C.
+For example, the read-only property `globalString` from Kotlin is turned into the `get_globalString` function in C.

 Global functions `ints`, `floats` or `strings` are turned into functions pointers in